nus-cs2113-AY2223S1/tp/docs/UserGuide.md

   * `LAB`  representing LABORATORY
   * `PROJ` representing MINI_PROJECT
   * `SEM`  representing SEMINAR_STYLE_MODULE_CLASS
   note: other lesson types are currently not supported.
+Preliminary checks based on the first 4 characters have been implemented to ensure that
+  * `LESSON_TYPE_SHORT_FORM` is of the above-mentioned form.
+E.g. `TUTA` will be accepted as representing TUTORIAL.
 * `LESSON_NUMBER` can vary and is not of a certain form.
 Take note `01` is not the same as `1`.
 * If `SEMESTER_NUMBER` is incorrect, the whole link will not be parsed.
 * If `MODULE_CODE` is incorrect, that module will not be added.
+* If there are duplicated `MODULE_CODE`, only the first module information will be parsed.
 * If `LESSONS_INFO` is incorrect, that lesson will not be added.
+* If there are duplicated `LESSON_TYPE` within the lesson information, only the last lesson information of that `LESSON_TYPE` will be saved although all will be parsed.
 * The other parts of the link that is valid will still be parsed and a success message will be displayed.

 Example of usage: